jperkin/node-rpio/README.md

 ## Important System Requirements

+This module will only interface with hardware on Linux, but should compile on any other platform, where it will run in mock mode by default.

 ### Disable GPIO interrupts

 If running a newer Raspbian release, you will need to add the following line to